TRIP REPORT, GHANA, 1-22 MAY 2017

 Wednesday 10 May

 Awoke at 5.30 and lazed until 6.
-After breakfast I walked the Three Sisters calling this circuit 'Liz' but apart from disturbing a new Cymothoe everything was quiet, the day starting slowly as usual.
+After breakfast I walked the Three Sisters calling this circuit 'Liz' after my eldest daughter, but apart from disturbing a new Cymothoe everything was quiet, the day starting slowly as usual.
 Just before lunch I walked the trail again, this time referring to it as 'Charlie', and took in the massive grandeur of one of the trees with a bark like an African elephant’s.
 After lunch I headed down the main track in search of the turd and its attendant charaxes that I'd heard about during lunch and duly got my shot of the green Charaxes eupale.
 Today was a very humid, heavy day and I fully expected to get caught in a downpour on two occasions.
-My final Three Sisters was, of course, named 'Ali' and I photographed the three big trees standing together after which I guess the trail was named.
+My final visit of the day to the Three Sisters was, of course, named 'Ali' and I photographed the three big trees standing together after which I guess the trail was named.
 Got back to my room at 3.30, whacked.
 Having sorted my photos, Jim ushered me into the garden for the group photo which would include John's family for completeness.

 Thursday 11 May